ThinkDataEd/curriculum/docs/unit2/lesson8.md

 ###**Essential Concepts:**

 !!! note "Essential Concepts: "
-    Probability is an area that we humans have poor intuition about.
+    Probability is an area about which we humans have poor intuition.
 Probability measures a long-run proportion: 50% chance means the event happens 50% of the time *if you repeated it forever*.
 When we don't repeat forever, we see variability.